MinetestForFun/server-minetestforfun/mods/columnia/readme.txt

 Columnia (2014 by Glunggi) is a Fork of Stairs ..in principle is its Stairs with other Nodes.
-So i will to keep the old Stairs- Licences for this chanced Mode.. include all of my Chances.
+So i will to keep the old Stairs- Licenses for this chanced Mode.. include all of my Chances.

 Minetest 0.4 mod: stairs
 =========================